International Shares Sector

-The Best ETFs international shares sector includes ETFs, managed funds and index funds which cover international equities/share markets.
+The Best ETFs global or international shares sector includes ETFs, managed funds and index funds that cover international equities/share markets.
 The most popular international shares markets for ETFs include:

 - The USA

 - Emerging Markets (EM)

 With around 98% of shares listed on markets outside of Australia, we think it's vital for Australian investors to consider looking abroad for exposure to some of the world's best companies, including those from the technology, communications and health care sectors.

 Over the ultra-long-term, international shares have proven to be among the best-performing asset classes.
 However, it is also one of the riskier investments you can make, as measured by standard deviation or volatility.